digbmc/dssf-2020/weeks/3-exhibitions.md

 ### Project work

-Create a task list for your assigned role
+Create a work plan for your assigned role
 - What will you be responsible for?
 - What are your values and objectives for this role?
 - What questions do you have for the organizers?